dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

 ```
 In the src folder, create an `abis` folder.
 This folder would contain two files.

 The first file would be called `car.abi.json`.
-It would be used to store the abi for your contract.
+It would be used to store the ABI for your contract.
 The second file would be called `irc.abi.json`.
-It would store the abi for the IERC20 interface.
+It would store the ABI for `IERC20` interface.

 To interact with a smart contract that is deployed in bytecode, an interface known as the ABI (Application Binary Interface) is required for the contractKit to interpret the bytecode. ([Learn about ABIs](https://docs.soliditylang.org/en/develop/abi-spec.html))

 The ABI allows for the execution of functions and the reading of data.
 When using Remix to compile a contract, the ABI is also generated in the form of a JSON file.

-This JSON file should be copied and saved into the "car.abi.json" file within the "abis" folder of the project.
+This JSON file should be copied and saved into the `car.abi.json` file within the `abis` folder of the project.

 ```js